Once the sun has gone down, the chiminea can keep your home warm and cozy.

 Make sure the primer covers the entire area that is to be painted.

-A primer will seal the surface which not only allows the paint to stick better, but it also prevents moisture from coming up from the surface to peel away the paint.
+A primer will seal the surface which not only allows the paint to stick better but also prevents moisture from coming up from the surface to peel away the paint.

 Step 5 – Paint